RuvinSL/webpage-analyzer/README.md

 http://localhost:8080

-### Update the technologies used for FE, BE, DevOps and field validation if present
+### The technologies used for FE, BE, DevOps and field validation
 Pending updates

-### Mention the usage of the App with main functionalities and their role in the Application (Eg: authentication, logging, error handling)
+### The usage of the App with main functionalities and their role in the Application (Eg: authentication, logging, error handling)
 Pending updates

-### Challenges you faced and the approaches you took to overcome
+### Challenges have been faced and the approaches took to overcome
 Pending updates